MatiasSilvestri/RestBlog-Django_ResctJS/README.md

 # RestBlog-ResctJS

-Simple Rest Blog thatows you to create a post.
-Using JavaScript with the ReactJS Framework on the Front-End side User can create a post with a description and title.
+ Simple RestBlog that allows you to create a post.
+Using JavaScript with ReactJS Framework on the front-end side, NodeJS as the Back-End and MySQL as the Database, the user can create a post with a Description and a Title.
 The user can create a post with a description and a title.
 Those posts are saved in a MySQL database.